 We are going to cover 3 points for picking dividend stocks:

 Select companies with low or non-existent net debt.
-If the company has little or no financial obligations, it could grow dividend payments faster.
+The company could grow dividend payments faster if it has little or no financial obligations.

 Pick dividend companies that trade at a discount price.
-You can use the graham number.
-Normally, companies that trade at low prices have some problems.
+You can use the graham number calculator, which finds the stock's fair value.
+Usually, companies that trade at low prices have some problems.
 Be sure none of those are related to debt repayment capability or lack of free cash flow.

 How much do I need to invest for living from dividends?